These are the best places to travel this summer

 Small boats dock in a bay in front of a Scandinavian-style mansion surrounded by woodland

 Emerald Bay and Vikingsholm Castle top many must-see-in-Tahoe lists.
-In fact, the latter has been named one of the best beaches in Lake Tahoe.
 The dramatically curved bay secludes the lake’s only island (Fannette), atop of which sits a surprising stone teahouse that seems to rise out of the granite itself.
-In the nook of that bending shoreline sits another surprising stone structure – Scandinavian in style – an heiress’ mansion known as Vikingsholm Castle.
+In the nook of that bending shoreline sits another surprising stone structure that's Scandinavian in style – an heiress’ mansion known as Vikingsholm Castle.

-A pleasant alternative to the hassle of parking at Emerald Bay Park is to take a motorized boat tour, like the 1½-hour Rum Runner cruise from the Camp Richardson Marina in South Lake Tahoe ($80 per adult or $45 for kids).
+A pleasant alternative to the hassle of parking at Emerald Bay Park is to take a motorized boat tour, like the 1½-hour Rum Runner cruise from the Camp Richardson Marina in South Lake Tahoe ($84.80 per adult/$47.70 for kids).
 Drinks and snacks are available for purchase during the cruise.
 Less intimate and at the higher end of the cost spectrum are dinner and dance cruises with live entertainment aboard the 500-passenger red and white MS Dixie II paddle wheeler.
 It operates out of Zephyr Cove Resort & Marina just over the southern lake border in Nevada.

 Walk the manicured grounds surrounding the 1902 Ehrman Mansion at Ed Z’berg Sugar Pine Point State Park for a taste of the serenity enjoyed by the Ehrmans and their guests over a hundred years ago.